zachvin/labelling-instructions/README.md

 Label Studio should now launch.
 Log in or create an account on the page that opens.

+If you have any issues the official [Label Studio Requirements](https://labelstud.io/guide/install_requirements#:~:text=Server%20requirements,but%2016GB%20RAM%20is%20recommended) may be able to help.

 ## Creating the project

 1. Select `Create` and name the project.
 The name doesn't matter.